Riff (Argentine band)

-Riff was an Argentine heavy metal band formed in Buenos Aires in 1980.
+Riff was an Argentine hard rock band formed in Buenos Aires in 1980.
 The band was fronted by guitarist Norberto "Pappo" Napolitano, who formed Riff after dissolving his old musical project, Pappo's Blues.
-The group was mostly influenced by acts like AC/DC, Motörhead, Saxon, and the new wave of British heavy metal scene, who helped introducing heavy metal music in Argentina in the early 80s.
+The group was mostly influenced by acts like AC/DC, Motörhead, Saxon, and the new wave of British heavy metal scene, who helped introduce heavy metal music in Argentina in the early 80s.

 The group dissolved after the death of Pappo in 2005.
 In 2007, the Argentine edition of Rolling Stone magazine ranked their album Contenidos (1982) number 58 on its list of "The 100 Greatest Albums of National Rock".

 Biography

 1981–1983: Early shows, success and peak

 On 14 November 1980, Pappo organized a show called "Adiós Pappo's Blues, bienvenido Riff" (Goodbye Pappo's Blues, welcome Riff).
 This band emerged as a continuation of Pappo's former group, and would change the Argentine rock with the inception of heavy metal music, a genre that was completely new for the local scene.

-Riff debut album Ruedas de metal was released in 1981.
+Riff's debut album Ruedas de metal was released in 1981.

 A second album was released later the same year, Macadam 3...2...1...0..., which was officially launched with a show at Estadio Obras Sanitarias, in December 1981.